preciofishbone/OmniaDocsG2/blocks/button-link/index.rst

 + **Type**: Here you can select the form type to be available to create.
 The types are set up in Omnia admin.

 For an example of how creating a form from an action button may work for the user, see this page: :doc:`Creating a form using an action button </general-assets/creating-form-button/index>`

+To be able to edit a form created from an action button, add a form rollup with a list view, somewhere in the app.
+This can be useful for newly created forms.
+Once users has started to register answers, only some aspects of the form can be edited.

 Create page
 -------------